atxiii/small-tools-for-hunters/README.md

 By default, the script fetches certificates based on the target specified using the -u option.
 - The `-o` option allows searching for certificates based on the organization name.
 - The `--web` option provides a faster way to dump data from small targets directly without using the API.
-- The `-l` option sets the limit for the number of records to fetch.
-The default limit is 300.
-- The `-y` option generates output in YAML format, including subdomains from the COMMON_NAME and NAME_VALUE fields.
-- The `-p` option specifies the file path to write the output to.
-If not provided, the output is displayed on the console.
-- The `-s` option removes dummy text and generates clean output, omitting progress information.
-- The `-h` option displays help information about the script and its options.

 ## Reverse Whois for Inetnum